pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/gcp-gke.md

 To scale the TiDB cluster, modify `tikv_count` or `tidb_count`, to your desired count, and run `terraform apply`.

 Currently, scaling in is not supported since we cannot determine which node to remove.
 Scaling out needs a few minutes to complete, you can watch the scaling-out process by running:

+> **Note:**
+>
+> Scaling in by modifying `tikv_count` can lead to data loss due to deleting the underlying instance before rebalancing.
+See [this page](https://pingcap.com/docs/v3.0/tidb-in-kubernetes/scale-in-kubernetes/) for more information.

 ```bash
 kubectl --kubeconfig credentials/kubeconfig_<gke_cluster_name> get po -n <tidb_cluster_name> --watch